 The witness explained why he thought Mngeni was joking.

 "He's a person who likes making jokes.
+We like misleading each other and joking."

 On Tuesday, Mngeni was rushed from the court to a doctor after he apparently vomited blood during the lunch break.